punkstarman/rm-last-nth/README.md

 on one of the lines.
 SUPER SECRET: 1234
 Haskell evaluation is lazy
-which makes it easy to
-stream processing of this
+which makes stream processing
-kind of file.
+of this kind of file easy.
 ```

 Example ouput: